jph98/scripts/rubysnippets.md

 & turns a block into a proc (which can then be called)

+######Null Object Pattern

+Encapsulating default values in a null object class to reduce conditionals

+	@contact = contact || NullContact.new

+Replace conditional with polymorphism

 ###Modules

 Modules just provide a way of grouping classes, methods together